 HVTS Claddings To Mitigate Fireside Corrosion of PC-Fired Boilers

-With over 25 years of applications around the world in Pulverized Coal (PC) boilers, IGS has developed proven solutions to extend the life of boiler tubes providing a reliable, long-term solution with significant cost and time savings to its customers.
-The IGS 5450 HVTS cladding has been recognized as the gold standard in high temperature sulfidation environments to resist fireside corrosion.
-As only one example, IGS 5450 was proven the best product in some of the most intense conditions in a 39,000 hour EPRI, Electric Power Research Institute, in a 1,300 MW supercritical boiler.
+With over 25 years of applications around the world in Pulverized Coal (PC) Fired boilers, IGS has developed proven solutions to extend the life of boiler tubes providing a reliable, long-term solution with significant cost and time savings to its customers.
+The IGS 5450 HVTS cladding has been recognized as the gold standard to resist fireside corrosion in high-temperature sulfidation environments.
+As only one example, IGS 5450 was proven the best product in some of the most intense conditions in a 39,000 hour test in a 1,300 MW supercritical boiler by EPRI, Electric Power Research Institute.

 On-Site HVTS Cladding Mitigating Boiler Fireside Corrosion

-For PC Boilers, IGS applies high alloy materials to produce a homogenous (particles typically <50um) coating that displays ultra low permeability to corrosive media, to optimize the performance in PC Boilers.
+For PC-Fired Boilers, IGS applies high alloy materials to produce a homogenous (particles typically <50um) coating that displays ultra low permeability to corrosive media, to optimize the performance in Coal Boilers.
 IGS 5450 High Velocity Thermal Sprayed (HVTS) cladding is ideal for long-term, reliable protection from the above described typical wastage mechanisms.
-IGS 5450 was designed in the mid-2000’s specifically for high temperature sulfidation environments with the understanding that permeation and oxide content should be below critical specified levels for long term cladding performance.
-IGS 5450 is a High Velocity, low stress state, thermal sprayed metal coating specifically suited for boiler tube protection in combustion environments with aggressive sulfidation conditions up to 1800F (980C).
+We designed the cladding composition in the mid-2000’s specifically for high temperature sulfidation environments with the understanding that permeation and oxide content should be below critical specified levels for long term cladding performance.
+Our 5450 HVTS is a High Velocity, low stress state, thermal sprayed metal coating specifically suited for boiler tube protection in combustion environments with aggressive sulfidation conditions up to 1800°F (980°C).
 It is highly protective against under deposit corrosion, when Sulfur together with Sodium, Potassium and Vanadium Oxides form low melting temperature pyro-eutectic salts.
 The high Chromium content, together with performance enhancing elements provide a dense stable coating, with high bond strength due to micro-fusion sites on the substrate.
 A thermal expansion coefficient at the midpoint between carbon and stainless steels makes it well suited to both as substrate materials.
 The material also has good erosion resistance due to effective hard-phase integration.

 IGS 5450 was also tested by world renowned EPRI, Electric Power Research Institute, in a 1,300MW high sulfur coal, Supercritical boiler.
 Several other competitor’s materials were also tested, and IGS 5450 was the ONLY material to fully protect the substrate from corrosion during the 39,000 hour testing period.

-- IGS HVTS cladding can be applied in-situ to extend the life of waterwall tubes thus avoiding costly replacement, extended outages and lost generation costs.
+- We apply IGS HVTS cladding in-situ to extend the life of waterwall tubes worldwide, thus avoiding costly replacement, extended outages and lost generation costs.

-- IGS HVTS cladding that can be used as an alternative to weld overlay to provide long-term protection to save the owner both time and money.
+- Hundreds of our customers use metal spray cladding can as an alternative to weld overlay to provide long-term protection saving both time and money.